billfoxco/seeing-md/SEEING.md

 ## The human's role

 `SEEING.md` does not remove the need for human judgment.

+AI can help identify assumptions in a request or response.
+This does not make it perceptive or self-aware.

 The human provides context, answers consequential questions, examines surfaced assumptions, and decides what should be acted upon.